African Space Agency: History

 An African Space Policy and Strategy was adopted in January 2016.
 The AU continued to discuss development with the European Space Agency.
 Officials also met with the European Union Agency for the Space Programme.
 During 2016 there were 20 national civilian space agencies and departments.
 There were some views that a pan-African agency would be premature, with better outcomes being possible instead through focusing on increased cooperation between these national agencies.

 The Statute of the African Space Agency was adopted in January 2018.
 Bids to host the agency came from Egypt, Ethiopia, Namibia, and Nigeria.
 A bid from Ghana arrived too late, and Namibia later withdrew its bid.
 The February 2019 32nd African Union Summit saw a resolution passed to create a headquarters for the agency which would be based in Egypt.
 It was intended that operations would begin in 2022.
 Egypt supported its bid by pledging $10 million to AfSA.
 Following this decision the program was delayed, following concerns over budget availability and the immediate benefits to other countries.

 A final agreement was signed with the host country Egypt on 24 January 2023, with the country agreeing to turn over the finished building to the institution by the end of the year.
 AfSA will be opened in three phases throughout 2023.

 As of the formation of the AfSA in early 2023, less than 50 satellites were controlled by African states.
 Most of these belonged to Algeria, Angola, Egypt, Kenya, Morocco, Nigeria, and South Africa.

 Location

 The headquarters has been built in New Cairo, alongside the Egyptian Space Agency (EgSA), located near the capital Cairo.
 This site is intended to support other space-related buildings, including research buildings and satellite manufacturing plants.

 A Pan-African University of Space Science and Technology is expected to be set up in South Africa and support AfSA, although this initiative has stalled.

 Aims

 The agency was officially founded to promote policy and strategy cooperation and coordination within the African Union member states.
 It is intended to have a coordination role, rather than being directly involved with satellite production and space launches.

 The establishment of the agency is seen as a positive contribution to the AU's Agenda 2063, with the AU's space policy and strategy is one of 15 key programmes within the agenda.

+Council

+In February 2024 the Executive Council of the African Union elected and appointed the first African Space Council, composed of ten people from African Union member states.
+The council members are: